nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 The list of birthdays is generated in the `ModelManager`, which implements the following functions:
 * `getBirthdayReminderList` which returns an `ObservableList<Person>` that is ordered according to upcoming birthdays.

+Given below is an example usage scenario and how the Help mechanism behaves at each step.

 Step 1.
 On app startup sort people with birthday by birth month and day only into a list of people.
 Birthdays that are one day away are coloured green while birthdays that within one week are coloured blue.

 Step 2.
 The first person in the birthday reminder list will have the next birth month and day with respect